DeMarcoLab/openfibsem-docs/docs/autolamella/walkthrough.md

 ### Named Positions

 You will need to define two named positions, to specify which grid is for milling and which is for landing.
-Respectively these are called lamella_start_position and landing_start_position in the protocol.
+Respectively these are called trench_start_position and landing_start_position in the protocol.

 To specify these named positions, you first need to add them to the positions.yaml file.
 To add the named positions.